CRYSTAL-style BIPOLE periodic HF and DFT

 python/vibeqc/bipole_fock_multipole.py

-Multipole far-field J builder (Phase 5b) — cell-level
+Experimental opt-in multipole far-field J builder (Phase 5b) —

 python/vibeqc/bipole_fock_ewald.py